Reverend Edgar James Helms, a Methodist minister, started Goodwill Industries International in 1902.

 Dr. Helms’ vision set an early course for what today has become a $6.94 billion nonprofit organization where 82% goes to Mission advancement.
 Helms described Goodwill Industries as an “industrial program as well as a social service enterprise… a provider of employment, training and rehabilitation for people of limited employability, and a source of temporary assistance for individuals whose resources were depleted.”

-As of 2015, nationwide Goodwill Mission Services have reached over 2 million people worked directly with Goodwill staff for employment and training programs with an additional 35 million using mobile and online training services.
-Further, more than 312,000 people used Goodwill services to help them connect to jobs in their communities.
+In 2016, 2 million people worked directly with Goodwill staff nationwide for employment and training programs with an additional 34 million using mobile and online training services.
+Goodwill organizations collectively placed 313,000 people in jobs in their communities across the U.S. and Canada.
 Every 23 seconds of every business day, a person served by Goodwill earns a good job.
-Through their engagement in Goodwill programs and services, more than 42,000 people gained credentials which collectively increased their lifetime earning potential by $14.2 billion.
+Through their engagement in Goodwill programs and services in 2015, more than 42,000 people gained credentials which collectively increased their lifetime earning potential by $14.2 billion.
 And yet, there is work to be done to reach more people.

 Today, Goodwill continues the legacy begun by Rev. Helms – offering employment services in communities across the United States through a network of more than 3,200 retail stores and donation centers covering North America and worldwide.